CycloneDX/transparency-exchange-api/signatures/signature.md

 - __Integrity__: Documents dowloaded needs to be the same as documents published
+- __Identity__:
-- __Identity__: Customers needs to be able to verify the publisher of the documents and verify that it is the expected publisher
+  - Customers needs to be able to verify the publisher of the documents and verify that it is the expected publisher.
+  - A TEA server may want to verify that published documents are signed by the expected publisher and that signatures are valid.

 In order to sign, a pair of asymmetric keys will be needed.
 The public key is used to create a certificate, signed by a certificate authority (CA).

-A software publisher may bye CA services from a commercial vendors or set up an internal solution.
+A software publisher may buy CA services from a commercial vendors or set up an internal solution.
 The issue with that is that external parties do not automatically trust that internal PKI.